FarmBot-Docs/farmbot-genesis/v1.7/assembly/toolbays.md

 description: "Documentation and assembly instructions for the FarmBot Genesis toolbays"
 ---

-FarmBot Genesis comes with two toolbays that hold three tools, seed bins, or seed trays each.
+FarmBot Genesis comes with two [[3-slot toolbays]] that can hold a combination of three tools or seed containers each.
 These simple hardware components act as holsters for your tools and are shaped in such a way that FarmBot can automatically mount and dismount tools for the task at hand.

-{% include youtube.html id="vjvIB5wXmRo" %}
+{% include gallery.html images='
 ![3-slot toolbays](_images/3-slot_toolbays.jpg)
+<iframe width="100%" src="https://www.youtube.com/embed/vjvIB5wXmRo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen title="FarmBot YouTube video"></iframe>
+' %}

 {%
 include callout.html
 type="clock-o"
 title="15 minutes"
-content="This is the estimated time it will take to install both toolbays"
+content="This is the estimated time it will take to install the included toolbays."
 %}

-# Step 1: Attach a toolbay to the supporting infrastructure
+# Step 1: Attach to the supporting infrastructure

-Position and attach a [[toolbay]] to your **supporting infrastructure** using six [[wood screws]].
+Position and attach a [[3-slot toolbay]] to one of the _shorter edges_ of your **supporting infrastructure** using six [[wood screws]].

-{%
-include callout.html
-type="warning"
-title="Orientation matters"
-content="Keep in mind that FarmBot's tools are designed to be mounted by the UTM in only one orientation so that the electrical pins and magnets match up.
-The text on the front of the tools should line up with the FarmBot logo on the front of the UTM cover.
-Because tools can only slot into the tool bay in two orientations, **you must orient your tool bay with the longer edge parallel to the gantry main beam**.

-Note: It is possible to orient the long edge parallel with the tracks, though that would require changing the orientation of the UTM by 90 degrees as well."
-%}

 {%
 include callout.html